SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

-when $M_{\vuln}$ denotes the score obtained for the performance metric $M$---with $M$ being $\TP$, $\FN$, $\TN$, or $\FP$---for vulnerability $\vuln$.
-Since each case is the sum of program locations per vulnerability, vulnerabilities with more program locations carry more weight than those with fewer.
-This is not necessarily an issue, since this number is usually small for each vulnerability, and program locations reflect the amount of work required to sift through the tool results in the case of FPs or to fix the vulnerability in the case of TPs.
+We detail the computation of the number of TPs, FNs, FPs, and TNs, as well as our choice of metrics, in Appendix~\ref{sec:appendix:metrics} (provided as supplementary material).
+We use these numbers to report, for \aspectTool and each baseline tool, its \emph{sensitivity} (also called recall) and \emph{specificity}, as well as (for the sake of comparison with other studies) its \emph{precision}.

 Nevertheless, developers cannot anticipate the vulnerabilities they will encounter; moreover, they require the best possible tool to address the issues they will face.
 Hence, in addition to the previous \emph{per-location} metrics, we also propose a \emph{per-vulnerability} analysis, enabling us to compare tools at the vulnerability level.
-For each vulnerability $\vuln$ and for each tool, we compute $\sensitivity{\TP_{\vuln}}{\FN_{\vuln}}$ and $\specificity{\TN_{\vuln}}{\FP_{\vuln}}$.
-Then, for each metric, we rank tools by performance to determine which ranked best more often than the others.

-More precisely, for each considered metric $\metricRandomVar$, we denote by $\metricRandomVar_i$ the discrete random variable taking values from the metric scores obtained for tool $i$.
-After applying tool $i$ to all vulnerabilities and computing the metrics, we have a sample of values for $\metricRandomVar_i$ that we can compare with samples from other tools.
-To compare two $\metricRandomVar_1$ and $\metricRandomVar_2$ samples, we perform a Wilcoxon signed-rank test---a commonly used statistical test in software engineering data analysis~\cite{Dem06,AB14}--- which is: \begin{itemize} \item \emph{non-parametric}, i.e., without hypothesis on the data probability distribution, \item and \emph{paired}, i.e., each value $m_1(\vuln)$ from the $\metricRandomVar_1$ sample is compared with the value $m_2(\vuln)$ from the $\metricRandomVar_2$ sample obtained for the same vulnerability $\vuln$. \end{itemize}
+For each metric (sensitivity, specificity, and precision), we compare pairs of tools to determine which ranked best more often than the others, using a a Wilcoxon signed-rank test~\cite{Dem06,AB14}.
+This test provides a $\pValue$-value indicating how likely the observation of the samples is, assuming the null hypothesis that both tools have similar performances.
+To assess practical significance, we also consider a metric $\effectSize$ for effect size that ranges from $0$ to $1$, where $\effectSize = 0$ indicates that the first tool performs better in every case and $\effectSize = 1$ indicates that the second tool performs better in every case.
+Again, we detail the computations in Appendix~\ref{sec:appendix:metrics}.